International banking and foreign investments

 Foreign bank accounts

-Global CD rates can be higher than those found in the United States, especially in countries with growing economies and booming inflation.
-But the risks with international savings accounts are significantly higher than the risk associated with banks in the United States that are covered by FDIC insurance.
-Default risk and currency risk can make opening an international savings accounts more similar to purchasing stocks or mutual funds rather than depositing money in a U.S. bank.
+Global CD rates can be higher than those found in the U.S., especially in countries with growing economies and booming inflation.
+But the risks with international savings accounts are significantly higher than the risk associated with banks in the U.S. that are covered by FDIC insurance.
+Default risk and currency risk can make opening an international savings accounts more similar to purchasing stocks or mutual funds than depositing money in a U.S. bank.